Generalized Fourier coefficients of multiplicative functions: The non-correlation result

-Then $h \in \mathrm{poly}(\ZZ,H_{\bullet})$ and the correlation \eqref{eq:P-abj-corr} that we seek to bound takes the form
+Then $h^* \in \mathrm{poly}(\ZZ,H_{\bullet})$ and the correlation \eqref{eq:P-abj-corr} that we seek to bound takes the form

-The `Claim' from the end of \cite[\S2]{GT-nilmobius} guarantees the existence of a Mal'cev basis $\mathcal{Y}$ for $H/\Lambda$ adapted to $H_{\bullet}$ such that each basis element $Y_i$ is a $Q^{O(1)}$-rational combination of basis elements $X_i$.
-Thus there is $C'=O(1)$ such that $\mathcal{Y}$ is $Q^{C'}$-rational.
+The `Claim' from the end of \cite[\S2]{GT-nilmobius} guarantees the existence of a Mal'cev basis $\mathcal{Y}$ for $H/\Lambda$ adapted to $H_{\bullet}$ such that each basis element $Y_i$ is a $M^{O(1)}$-rational combination of basis elements $X_i$.
+Thus, there is $C'=O(1)$ such that $\mathcal{Y}$ is $M^{C'}$-rational.
 Furthermore, it implies that there is $c'>0$, depending only on the dimension of $G$ and the degree of $G_{\bullet}$, such that whenever $B$ is sufficiently large the sequence

-is totally $Q^{-c'B/2 + O(1)}$-equidistributed in $H/\Lambda$, equipped with the metric $d_{\mathcal{Y}}$ induced by $\mathcal{Y}$.
-Taking $B$ sufficiently large, we may assume that the sequence \eqref{eq:h-seq} is totally $Q^{-c'B/4}$-equidistributed.
-Finally, the `Claim' also provides the bound $\|F_{b,j}\| \leq Q^{C''} \|F\|$ for some $C''=O(1)$.
+is totally $M^{-c'B/2 + O(1)}$-equidistributed in $H/\Lambda$, equipped with the metric $d_{\mathcal{Y}}$ induced by $\mathcal{Y}$.
+Taking $B$ sufficiently large, we may assume that the sequence \eqref{eq:h-seq} is totally $M^{-c'B/4}$-equidistributed.
+Finally, the `Claim' also provides the bound $\|F_{b,j}\|_{\mathrm{Lip}} \leq M^{C''} \|F\|_{\mathrm{Lip}}$ for some $C''=O(1)$.
 This shows that all conditions of Proportion \ref{p:equid-non-corr} are satisfied except for $\int_{H/\Lambda}F_{b,j}=0$.

-\paragraph*{\em Step 3: The final condition} The final condition that needs to be satisfied in order for Proposition \ref{p:equid-non-corr} to apply is $\int_{H/\Lambda}F_{b,j}=0$.
-This is where the major arc condition \eqref{eq:major-arc} comes into play, which notably requires that $\gcd(\widetilde{W}b+A,\widetilde{W}a)=1$.
+\paragraph*{\em Step 3: The final condition} The final condition that needs to be arranged for before we can apply Proposition \ref{p:equid-non-corr} to \eqref{eq:F-b-j} is that $\int_{H/\Lambda}F_{b,j}=0$.
+This is where the major arc condition \eqref{eq:major-arc} is needed, which in turn requires that $\gcd(\widetilde{W}b+A,\widetilde{W}a)=1$.
+To ensure that the integral over the test function is zero, we decompose $F_{b,j}(x\Lambda)$ as